uqlibrary/technology-training/R/packaging/packaging.md

 }
 ```

-Let’s try our new function:
+Let’s source this function, and try it in our script:

+This does the same as before: we have a final merged dataset of all the
+max temperatures from ACORN.

 ## Making functions more resilient